Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-\textit{Coupling ratio} -- Figure \ref{fig:2dplot}(a) presents two dimensional (2D) plots of experimentally measured $T^{-}$ as a function of $\mu_{0} H_{\rm ext}$ (horizontal) and frequency (vertical).
+\textit{Polariton coupling ratio} -- Figure \ref{fig:2dplot}(a) presents two dimensional (2D) plots of experimentally measured $T^{-}$ as a function of $\mu_{0} H_{\rm ext}$ (horizontal) and frequency (vertical).
 Dark green color corresponds to $T^{-} =$ 1.0 while white color corresponds to $T^{-} =$ 0.0.
-The coupling ratio of MChPs are evaluated from the Rabi-like level splitting between A and A' in Fig. \ref{fig:2dplot}(a).
-The Rabi-like splitting, $g / \pi$, of MChP at the intersection at $\mu_{0} H_{\rm ext}$ = 364 mT of the chiral electric resonant mode at 9.0 GHz and the lower MC-MChP mode (the white triangle in Fig. \ref{fig:s21s12}(a)) is evaluated to be larger than 4.9 GHz.
+The coupling ratio of MChPs are evaluated from the Rabi-like level splitting between branches A and A' in Fig. \ref{fig:2dplot}(a).
+The Rabi-like splitting, $g / \pi$, of MChP at the intersection of the chiral resonance at 9.0 GHz and the lower MC-MChP mode (the white triangle in Fig. \ref{fig:s21s12}(a)) at $\mu_{0} H_{\rm ext}$ = 364 mT is evaluated to be larger than 4.9 GHz.
 This brings about a coupling ratio $g / \omega >$ 0.27, which is larger than 0.1, indicating MChPs in the ultrastrong-coupling regime.
-The present study signifies an advancement toward spintronic hybrid quantum systems.

 The coupling ratio does not depend on the metamolecule orientation in the $x$-$y$ plane.
-Figure S2(a) in Supplemental Material \cite{SM} presents measured microwave transmittance $T^{+}$ (red) and $T^{-}$ (blue) spectra of the $x$-axis-oriented metamolecule at various $\mu_{0} H_{\rm ext}$ of 0 - 500 mT, similar to our previous study \cite{mita2025}.
-The coupling ratio of MPs evaluated at 364 mT in Fig. S2(a) is 0.27, which is same as that of MChPs in Fig. \ref{fig:2dplot}(a).
+Metamolecule orientation dependence is studied by measuring the $x$-axis-oriented MCh metamolecule.
+Figure \ref{fig:2dplot}(c) shows 2D plots of experimentally measured $T^{-}$ of the $x$-axis-oriented metamolecule as a function of $\mu_{0} H_{\rm ext}$ (horizontal) and frequency (vertical).
+The coupling ratio of MPs evaluated at 364 mT is 0.27, which is same as that of MChPs in Fig. \ref{fig:2dplot}(a).
 When $\mu_{0} H_{\rm ext}$ is applied in the $z$-direction, magnetization in the YIG meta-atom shows precession in the $x$-$y$ plane.
-Therefore, spatial relation between the Cu chiral meta-atom and the magnetization precession in YIG meta-atom is identical in spite of metamolecule orientation direction along to $y$- or $x$-axis.
-This leads to the coupling ratio independent of the metamolecule orientation.
-Contrastingly, the synthetically moving effect strongly depends on the metamolecule orientation as shown in the following.
+Spatial relation between the Cu chiral meta-atom and the magnetization precession in YIG meta-atom is thus identical in spite of metamolecule orientation direction in the $x$-$y$ plane.
+This leads to the coupling ratio that is independent of the metamolecule orientation.
+Contrastingly, directional nonreciprocity strongly depends on the metamolecule orientation as shown in the following.